 Need to make your photo festive but don’t want something cheesy?
 Add twinkle lights in the background like this example

 Different sizes of bottles, pouring glasses, mixers, clear glasses, and lightly colour-tinted wine glasses are great for adding action, a sense of clarity, transparency and honesty, plus if people can see it, they believe it.
 For example, when you look at a photo of coffee versus iced coffee, you’ll naturally be drawn towards the iced coffee because it’s usually in a clear glass, with that swirling milk and suckles of the sweetener.
 It just looks more real in a photo than a cup of brown stuff.
 Also, I like to add hands to shots with glasses.
 They can pour for you, or mix, and it really adds a more realistic feel and look to your image!

-Must-have lighting accessories for taking pictures of food
+Must-have food photography lighting accessories for taking pictures of food

 Deflectors give photographers the ability to modify the hardness and softness of their light in a shoot.
 Deflectors can eliminate, soften or tone sharp shadow edges.